Map1eUM/Map1eUM/README.md

 - 👋 Hi, I’m @Map1eUM
 - 👀 I’m interested in proof theory
-- 🌱 I’m currently on combinatorics research
+- 🌱 I’m currently on way to my CS bachelor degree
 - 💞️ I’m looking to create a project
 - 📫 How to reach me : Email: rc@cs4u.top